iamApoorv-03/Deep-Learning-Daily/README.md

 # Deep Learning From Scratch

-This repository documents my 2-month journey to become a strong Deep Learning engineer.
+This repository documents my 2-month journey to rebuild deep learning foundations from first principles.

-## Structure
-- Day 01 – Linear Regression (from scratch)
-- Day 01 – Linear Regression (nn.Linear)

 ## Goal
-Build deep learning models from first principles and understand every component:
+To become a strong deep learning engineer capable of implementing models from scratch without relying blindly on frameworks.

+---

+## Week 1 – Foundations

+### 1. Linear Regression (From Scratch)
+- Manual forward pass
+- Manual loss (MSE)
+- Manual gradient descent
+- Manual parameter updates
-- Gradients
+- Understanding of autograd

+### 2. Linear Regression (nn.Module)
-- Optimization
+- Using nn.Linear
-- Loss functions
+- Using optim.SGD
+- Understanding model abstraction

+---

+## What I Learned

+- What is gradient descent
+- What is learning rate
-- Backpropagation
+- What is requires_grad
-- Neural networks
+- How backward() computes gradients
-- Transformers (eventually)
+- Bias-variance tradeoff
+- Effect of noise on training

+---

+This repo will grow daily.
 Consistency > Motivation.